 Microsoft Virtual Desktop Infrastructure provides a rich user experience across devices and simplifies management with a single console—all at a great value.

-Microsoft’s solution gives IT the freedom to choose between personal or pooled virtual desktops, session-based desktops, RemoteApp in the datacenter as well as RemoteApp hosted in Azure so IT can customize the implementation to meet their organization needs.
+Microsoft’s solution gives IT the freedom to choose between personal or pooled virtual desktops, session-based desktops, RemoteApp in the datacentre as well as RemoteApp hosted in Azure so IT can customise the implementation to meet their organisation needs.

 Manage your VDI architecture with a single, integrated console.
 You can automate deployment and configuration of server roles, manage personal and pooled virtual desktops, and use session shadowing to view and remotely control active user sessions.
 The Deployment Wizard automates configuration of various roles and accelerates deployment.

 Provide a leading Windows experience that supports iOS, Mac OS X, and Android in addition to Windows and Windows RT.
 The experience is further optimized by using RemoteFX, which provides

 support for wide area network connections, software GPU, USB redirection, and multi-touch remoting.
 You’ll see high performance even in low-bandwidth scenarios and a significant reduction in reconnect time with Quick Reconnect.